josephaorahim/ASU_CSE340_Dockerfile/README.md

 ## Who is this for?
-This for anyone who wants to execute and debug c/c++ code
+This for anyone who wants to execute and debug code (specifically C/C++) using a text editor and Docker.

 ## Why Docker for my ASU assignments?
+I couldn't find a text editor or IDE that I could debug my C/C++ assignments.